 To book your routine physical call the clinic nearest you and be sure to let them know what it is you are interested in knowing about.
 If getting your testosterone levels checked is a priority make a point of saying so.
 Also, be sure to have them look into your coverage to ensure that you are covered.

+To make an appointment for a routine physical at any of our 3 locations you can call 817-345-0303.
 We look forward supporting you in feeling your best.